 - White Oak Bayou.
 Along T.C.
 Jester from W. 34th St. to Ella Boulevard (near 18th St.) has plenty of patches for pictures.
 Also, check out Stude Park at Studemont and White Oak (near 1-10).

 - Hermann Park.
 Bluebonnets are typically found in Bayou Parkland, a small part of Hermann Park.
 You can find them along Brays Bayou behind Hermann Park at Almeda and South MacGregor.

 - Terry Hershey Park.
 Bluebonnets can be spotted from Dairy Ashford St. The park itself is also good for playgrounds, fishing, and hiking trails.

 - Blessington Farms.
 Good for those out near Katy and Sugarland, Blessington Farms has a small hill with bluebonnets and wildflowers.
 You can also participate in strawberry picking and other fun farm activities.

 - Mercer Botanic Gardens.
 Up in Spring, the Mercer Arboretum and Botanic Garden typically has a small patch of bluebonnets in their native wildflower/flower section.
 It could also be an educational experience for the kids as they can learn about different endangered plants that are protected there.

-Where is your favorite place to see bluebonnets in Houston?
+Where is your favorite fields to see bluebonnets in Houston?
 What did we leave off this list?
 Let us know in the comments below!